 - 1 tablespoon arrowroot flour

 - 3 tablespoons of cashew milk or any plant based milk

 - 2-3 tablespoons milk cashew milk or almond milk

 - sprinkles optional

 - Soak the cashew nuts in water for about 30 minutes.
 Drain the water.

 - In a food processor add the cashews, almond meal, melted coconut oil, vanilla and cashew milk.
 Blend until smooth.
 If needed add a bit more milk till the mixture is smooth but thick.
 Transfer to a large bowl.
-Add the tapioca flour, salt, corn starch and confectioners sugar.
+Add the tapioca flour, salt, arrowroot flour and confectioners sugar.
 Blend until it forms a dough.
 Wrap the dough in plastic wrap to form a ball.
 Refrigerate for about 1 hour to seal the flavors together and slightly harden.